ai4colonoscopy/Colon-X/README.md

 ## 🔥 Updates

+- **[Dec/19/2025]** 📢 New function!
+We have supported the [Gradio](https://www.gradio.app) web demo for our ColonR1 model!
+Please refer to the [📝demo guide](https://github.com/ai4colonoscopy/Colon-X/blob/main/docs/5-instructions-for-colonr1.md#gradio-web-demo-inference) for interactive web interface.
 - **[Dec/09/2025]** 🔥 Project release, including markdown guides, data access links, and an colonoscopy-specific R1-styled ColonR1 model.

 ## ✨ Highlights -- "What do we contribute to the community?"